atsign-foundation/atsign.dev/content/en/docs/guides/dess-setup/dess-gcp/_index.md

 ![gcp-atsign-erase](/docs/guides/dess-setup/dess-gcp/images/gcp-atsign-erase.png)

-Once done you are able to link your @sign with your private DESS.
+Once done you are able to link your @sign with your private dess.
 Use your domain and port number with which you have created service on your cloud instance and press Activate

 ![image-20210617111907819](/docs/guides/dess-setup/dess-gcp/images/gcp-atsign-advance.png)